 MLA Saturday Seminar Series

-The MLA Saturday Seminars, held each spring and sponsored by the Master of Liberal Arts Program in University College, showcase Arts & Sciences faculty who explore a common theme from different perspectives and academic disciplines.
+The MLA Saturday Seminars, which are held each spring and sponsored by the Master of Liberal Arts Program in University College, showcase university faculty who explore a common theme from different perspectives and academic disciplines.
 The seminars are offered free of charge to the public.

 University College and the Department of Physics invite everyone to join Washington University scholars and teachers as they explore the frontiers of science.
-The lecture series, scheduled in both fall and spring semesters, are offered free of charge to the public.
+The lecture series, which is scheduled during both the fall and spring semesters, are offered free of charge to the public.

-The Lifelong Learning Institute (LLI) at Washington University in St. Louis is a community outreach education program for seniors aged 55 and over that offers a variety of noncredit academic courses.
-Study groups are not for credit; there are no exams and no grades.
-Nevertheless, all members of this learning community take their responsibilities seriously; student participation is an essential element in our continuing vitality.
-LLI features offerings in art and architecture, contemporary issues, creative writing, economics, film studies, history, literature, math/science/technology, music and philosophy.
+The Osher Lifelong Learning Institute (OLLI) at Washington University in St. Louis is a community outreach education program for adults aged 50 and over that offers a variety of noncredit academic courses.
+Students do not receive grades for courses; there is no homework, and there are no exams.
+Nevertheless, all members of this learning community take their responsibilities seriously; student participation is an essential element of our continuing vitality.
+OLLI features offerings in art and architecture, contemporary issues, creative writing, economics, film studies, history, literature, math/science/technology, music and philosophy.
 Knowledgeable members plan, develop and present the courses and related field trips, workshops, and cultural and social events.